 Sleeps in Oysters - I’m Queen Elizabeth I, How do you do?, compositions from self-released recorded edition presented as part of ‘Toyes, Dreames & Fancies: Elizabethan music realised anew’, St Paul’s Hall, Huddersfield, November 2005

-Rutger Hauser have appeared live on Graham Dunning's 'Fractal Meat on a Spongy Bone' show on NTS, and maintained a solo show on Wired Radio throughout 2014.
+Rutger Hauser have been played on BBC Radio 3's 'Late Junction' and appeared live on Graham Dunning's 'Fractal Meat on a Spongy Bone' show on NTS, and maintained a solo show on Wired Radio throughout 2014.

-Material from John’s albums with Sleeps in Oysters has been broadcast on BBC Radio 3’s ‘Late Junction’, BBC6 Music’s ‘Freakzone’ with Stuart Maconie, and Resonance FM, and included in podcasts and compilations by Clash and Wire magazines.
-Sleeps in Oysters have also appeared live on shows for BBC Radio Oxford, BBC Radio Berkshire and Channel 4 Radio with Tom Ravenscroft.
+Material from John’s albums with Sleeps in Oysters has also been broadcast on ‘Late Junction’, BBC6 Music’s ‘Freakzone’ with Stuart Maconie, and Resonance FM, and included in podcasts and compilations by Clash and Wire magazines.
+Sleeps in Oysters also appeared live on shows for BBC Radio Oxford, BBC Radio Berkshire and Channel 4 Radio with Tom Ravenscroft.